 How can you avoid overcomplicating failover routing rules?

-Q: Can failover routing work with both SIM‑based and SMPP routes?
+Can failover routing work with both SIM-based hardware and cloud APIs?